 Even for the most charismatic speakers, adjusting to a virtual setting can be a bit awkward.
-Unlike in-person presentations, you don’t have the benefit of establishing a presence in the room when you present online.
+Unlike in-person presentations, you don’t have the benefit of establishing a presence in the room.
 With mics muted and cameras turned off, you don’t get the same in-the-moment feedback that you do in person, which can be unnerving if you’re not used to it.

-But the biggest challenge in presenting online may be as basic as getting your audience to pay attention.
+But the biggest challenge in presenting online may be figuring out how to engage your audience in an online presentation.
 An InterCall study found that over 60% of people are doing other work or checking email while on a conference call.
 Others admitted to making and eating food, checking their phones, and even exercising.

 These days, you’re more likely to give a presentation online than in person, so it’s a great time to brush up on your presentation skills and adjust them for a virtual setting.
-Read on for our tips on engaging your audiences online and holding their attention throughout your online presentation.
+Keep reading for our tips on engaging your online audiences and getting people’s attention online.

 Keep your camera on

 There are few things as interesting to humans as other human faces.
 In fact, a study by Richard Franz demonstrated that infants will stare twice as long at faces than at shapes.
 If you want people to pay attention to you when you present online, make sure they can see your face.

 Virtual presentations often include screen shares and visual aids that block the speaker from view.
 With the video presentation maker Prezi Video, you can put all the content of your presentation next to you on screen, so you can keep that face-to-face connection with your online audience, even when you refer to something visually.